lpoulain/SaWa/README.md

 ## The file server

-The fileserver listens to port 5000, uses a flat file for the filesystem and accepts three commands:
+The fileserver listens to port 5000, uses a flat file for the filesystem and accepts four commands:

 - Info, which returns the number of sectors
 - Read, which reads a certain number of bytes
 - Write, which writes some data at a certain offset
+- Stop, which stops the server

-    $ ./daemon/sawad [-debug]
+    $ ./server/sawad [-debug]
     Server started on port 5000

 To test the fileserver, `sawa-client` is also provided:

-    $ ./daemon/sawa-client info 0 0
+    $ ./server/sawa-client info
-    $ ./daemon/sawa-client write 10 100
+    $ ./server/sawa-client write 10 100
-    $ ./daemon/sawa-client read 10 100
+    $ ./server/sawa-client read 10 100
-    $ ./daemon/sawa-client test 1 1
+    $ ./server/sawa-client test 3
+    $ ./server/sawa-client stop

 ## The device driver

 The device driver is a Linux block driver which connects to the file server using TCP/IP (currently only on localhost) when it needs to access the data.
+See [here](./block_driver.md) for further information about how the device driver works.

 You must be logged as root to install and test it: